In this post “ISO 9001 Clauses Explained” we dive into Quality Policy & Objectives.

 POLICIES & OBJECTIVES

-The management system policy is affectively the mission statement of the company if it were written by a lawyer.
+The management system policy is effectively the mission statement of the company, if it were written by a lawyer.
 By that, I mean the mission statement ought to convey the purpose of this management system clearly.
-It ought to convey management’s commitment to the success of the management system.
-The management system will vary dependent upon the standard(s) quality, health safety or environmental management system.
+It should convey management’s commitment to the success of the management system.
+The management system will vary depending on the standard(s); quality, health safety or environmental.
 The most common mistake made when developing the policy is a simple regurgitation of the requirements of the management system standard (IE ISO 9001 or ISO 14001)

 5.2.2 Communicating the quality policy